aquilesC/aquiles.me/content/index.md

 These are some of the things I am working on [[now]], feel free to comment to expand my knowledge:

 - I am thinking about [[technology transfer]] and [[entrepreneurship for scientists]].
 Perhaps it'll become a book, a workshop?
-- I am spending a lot of time trying to understand [[extracelluar vesicle]]s and how they can be used to improve the quality of life.
+- I am spending a lot of time trying to understand [[extracellular vesicle]]s and how they can be used to improve the quality of life.